AI & Machine Learning

 This is the NL-2-SQL agent trap.
 And it is not a problem you solve by writing a better prompt.

-Google’s recent work on NL2SQL with BigQuery and Gemini is one of the clearest public articulations of what it actually takes to make natural language to SQL work reliably in enterprise data environments.
-The short version: you need an ontology layer — a semantic map that connects the language users speak to the schema your data actually lives in — before any of the LLM magic becomes trustworthy.
+The short version: you need a semantic layer — and, for complex domains, an ontology layer — that connects the language users speak to the schema your data actually lives in before any of the LLM magic becomes trustworthy.
 Without it, you are essentially asking the model to guess your business logic from column names, and column names are one of the worst-named things in software engineering.

 This post breaks down why that’s true, what an ontology layer actually is in this context, how Google’s architecture addresses the problem, and what the remaining failure modes look like even when you do it right.